 You may have multiple deals in your sale pipeline, but do you know which ones will most likely convert?

-Deal management will assist your sales team to grow better because it’s the process of organizing, tracking, maintaining, and analyzing your potential, current, and past deals.
+Deal management will assist your sales team in growing better because it’s the process of organizing, tracking, maintaining, and analyzing your potential, current, and past deals.
 It also uncovers which deals should be prioritized and make suggestions based on all deal data they collect.
 You can boost conversion rates, maximize revenue and improve team collaboration.

 This feature offers efficient ways to generate and send quotations/proposals directly from your CRM solution.
 It lets you update quotes, export them as PDF or Word files, and customize them to meet your customer’s currency and tax structure.
 Triggering quotes and invoice email sequences automatically streamlines the quote process and helps you close leads more consistently.
 You may also share quotations with your team and other supervisors for approval for more effective cooperation.